-The CRAY Y-MP8/864 that would become NCAR's flagship computer for seven years – Shavano – was installed in the NCAR Mesa Laboratory's computer room on May 21, 1990.
-It was named after a 14,230-foot peak in the Colorado Rockies, which in turn had been named for Chief Che-Wa-No, chief of the Tabeguache branch of the Ute Indians.
+The Cray Y-MP8/864 that would become NCAR's flagship computer for seven years was installed in the NCAR Mesa Laboratory's computer room on May 21, 1990.
+It was named “Shavano” after a 14,230-foot peak in the Colorado Rockies, which was named using an anglicized version of Che-Wa-No, who was a chief of the Tabeguache branch of the Ute Indians.

-At the time of its installation, Shavano represented a leap forward for NCAR computing facility, marking the focal point of the Scientific Computing Division's (SCD) conversion from Cray Research's COS operating system to its UNICOS operating system, based on based on UNIX System V technology, with numerous BSD Unix features.
-The shared-memory vector supercomputer was top of the line for its time, but as time marched on, it was surpassed by new technology.
+Shavano represented a leap forward for NCAR, marking the focal point of the Scientific Computing Division's conversion from Cray Research's COS operating system to its UNICOS operating system, which was based on UNIX System V technology, with numerous BSD UNIX features.
+The shared-memory vector supercomputer was the top of the line for its time.

 In June 1997, Shavano was decommissioned after seven years of hard, productive work.
-NCAR staff serenaded "Old Big Iron" with bagpipes and a rendition of "Auld Lang Zyne," eulogizing it as the most popular supercomputer NCAR ever had.
+NCAR staff serenaded "Old Big Iron" with bagpipes and a rendition of "Auld Lang Syne," eulogizing it as the most popular supercomputer NCAR had ever had.

 Ten months later, in April 1998, Shavano was dismantled and removed from the Mesa Laboratory's Computer Room.